chec/commerce.js/docs/01_Products.md

 </div>

 Once you've got your product data you can populate your product listing view.
-The response here will include everything you need to build this view, such as metadata, assets, variants and options, conditionals, and prices.
+The response here will include everything you need to build this view, such as metadata, assets, variant groups and variant options, conditionals, and prices.

 ---